Who Owns an Invention?

 Assertion of Ownership

-MIT asserts ownership over an inventor's intellectual property in limited circumstances.
+MIT asserts ownership over an inventor's own intellectual property in limited circumstances.
 MIT Policy defines "Intellectual Property" as inventions, copyrightable materials, computer software, semiconductor mask works, tangible research property, and trademarks.
 Per the IPIA, MIT would only own "Intellectual Property" which is made or created by MIT faculty, students, staff, and others participating in sponsored research projects or in MIT programs using significant MIT funds or facilities.
 In addition, those inventions developed pursuant to a written agreement with MIT, may also be owned by MIT.

-MIT does not otherwise claim ownership of copyrights in scholarly books or textbooks, articles or other scholarly publications, popular novels, poems, musical compositions, or other works of artistic imagination.
+MIT generally does not otherwise claim ownership of copyrights in scholarly books or textbooks, articles or other scholarly publications, popular novels, poems, musical compositions, or other works of artistic imagination.
 See Section 2.1.4 of the Guide to the Ownership, Distribution, and Commercial Development of MIT Technology for more information.

 Inventors may seek a formal statement from the TLO that MIT does not assert ownership over a given invention.
 Learn more about that process here.
-Please use the online disclosure form to submit invention disclosures or to request a waiver of MIT's ownership rights.
+Please use the online invention disclosure form to submit invention disclosures or to request a waiver of MIT's ownership rights.

 MIT does not assert ownership of inventions which are not developed pursuant to a sponsored research project or other agreement, or with significant use of MIT-administered funds or facilities.
 You should make the nature of your assignment obligations to MIT clear to any third party for whom you expect to consult.
 It is important to clearly define the scope of work within consulting contracts to minimize any conflicts with your research commitments at the Institute.
 MIT will not negotiate any consulting agreements on behalf of any faculty, student, or staff member; however, any questions regarding the Institute's policies may be directed to the TLO.
 See MIT’s Consulting Agreements Policy.